30 October 2023

 The eligible person receives the compensatory allowance from sickness insurance.
 An exception is a person who has undergone vocational rehabilitation as a result of accident at work or occupational disease – he/she receives the allowance from the accident insurance.

 The compensatory allowance is not granted for periods of:

 - incapacity for work due to sickness,

 - maternity allowance,

 - incapacity for work for which a rehabilitation benefit is payable,

 - unpaid absence from work for other reasons.

-The Social Insurance Institution pays the compensatory allowance to employees of work establishments that employ up to 20 persons.
-In larger companies, however, the compensatory allowance is paid by the employer.
-In both cases, the allowance is financed from the Social Insurance Fund.
+The Social Insurance Institution pays the compensatory allowance to employees of work establishments that report no more than 20 employees for sickness insurance.
+However, in work establishments with more than 20 employees reported for sickness insurance, the compensatory allowance is paid by the employer during the period of insurance.